 If you and your fiancé decide to sign a premarital agreement together, you would be able to consider how you want your community estate to be divided upon your divorce.
 Likewise, the same concept holds when it comes to the death of either you or your fiancé.
 You may agree in writing on how to divide property upon the death of you and your spouse.

 A premarital agreement in Texas cannot waive your right to survivor benefits under an ERISA retirement plan.
-Even though you cannot waive your rights to these kind of benefits, you can include language that mandates that you sign a waiver of these benefits after you and your spouse get married.
+Even though you cannot waive your rights to these kinds of advantages, you can include language that mandates that you sign a waiver of these benefits after you and your spouse get married.

 When does a premarital agreement go into effect?

 A premarital agreement becomes effective at the time you and your spouse get married.
-If no marriage between you and your fiancé ever occurs then the document is void and will have no enforceability now or at any time in the future.
-From what I can tell through doing research on the subject, a ceremonial marriage must occur in order for the premarital agreement to be enforceable.
-For instance, a common law marriage may result between you and your fiancé but this will not trigger the validity of your premarital property agreement.
+If no marriage between you and your fiancé ever occurs, then the document is void and will have no enforceability now or at any time in the future.
+From what I can tell through researching the subject, a ceremonial marriage must enforce the premarital agreement.
+For instance, a common-law marriage may result between you and your fiancé, but this will not trigger the validity of your premarital property agreement.

-Once you get married to your fiancé, you would be able to change or revoke the agreement only if you and your spouse both sign a document to that effect.
+Once you get married to your fiancé, you would be able to change or revoke the agreement only if you and your spouse both signed a document to that effect.

 Marital property agreements examined in further detail

-A marital property agreement must be in writing and be signed by you and your spouse in order to be determined to be valid.
-If you intend to partition certain kinds of property or convert community property into separate property then you must make those specifications clearly stated within the document.
+A marital property agreement must be in writing and be signed by you and your spouse to be determined to be valid.
+If you intend to partition certain kinds of property or convert community property into separate property, you must make those specifications clearly stated within the document.

 Information regarding the enforceability of property agreements

-In the event that your spouse attempts to present a premarital property agreement or marital property agreement to a judge seeking to enforce its terms, you do have some defenses to that action.
+If your spouse attempts to present a premarital property agreement or marital property agreement to a judge seeking to enforce its terms, you do have some defenses to that action.
 First, you could argue that you did not sign the document voluntarily.
-You may have been coerced, defrauded or otherwise forced into signing the document.
-If you are able to present evidence to the court that it was not your intent to sign the document then it will not be enforceable.
+You may have been coerced, defrauded, or otherwise forced into signing the document.
+If you can present evidence to the court that it was not your intent to sign the document, then it will not be enforceable.

-Sometimes, courts come across premarital or marital property agreements that are so one sided (favoring one spouse over the other) that they are basically unconscionable.
-If a judge finds that the agreement was unconscionable when the document was signed that is the first step towards getting the agreement thrown out and not enforced.
-Here are three more elements that must be in place in order to render the agreement unenforceable by a family court judge.
+Sometimes, courts come across premarital or marital property agreements that are so one-sided (favoring one spouse over the other) that they are unconscionable.
+If a judge finds that the deal was excessive when the document was signed, that is the first step towards getting the agreement thrown out and not enforced.
+Here are three more elements that must be in place to render the contract unenforceable by a family court judge.

-- You must not have been provided a fair disclosure of the property or financial state of the other party prior to signing the agreement
+- You must not have been provided a fair disclosure of the property or financial state of the other party before signing the agreement.

-- You did not voluntarily waive in writing any right to receive disclosure of the status of the financial state of your spouse prior to signing the document
+- You did not voluntarily waive in writing any right to receive disclosure of the status of the financial state of your spouse before signing the document.

 What would lead a court to determine that you did not sign the agreement voluntarily?

-Based on the before stated information, you should know that it is very important for a judge to determine that you and your spouse signed the agreement voluntarily in order for that agreement to be enforceable.
-Whether or not you were guided by an attorney during the negotiation/signing process, whether any misrepresentations made by either party led to the signing of the agreement, as well as the amount of information exchanged, and whether any important information was withheld during negotiations would seem to be the most important factors to be considered.
+Based on the before stated information, you should know that it is essential for a judge to determine that you and your spouse signed the agreement voluntarily for that agreement to be enforceable.
+Whether or not an attorney guided you during the negotiation/signing process, whether any misrepresentations made by either party led to the signing of the agreement, as well as the amount of information exchanged, and whether any vital information was withheld during negotiations would seem to be the most critical factors to be considered.

-Elements like fraud, duress, lack of mental capacity and a lack of knowledge on important subject matter related to finances would be additional issues for a court to consider when deciding whether or not an agreement was enforceable.
-If you are being threatened by your spouse to sign an agreement and the threat has completely removed your ability to act independently then that is a surefire way to get the agreement tossed out.
+Elements like fraud, coercion, lack of mental capacity, and a lack of knowledge on essential matters related to finances would be additional issues for a court to consider when deciding whether or not an agreement was enforceable.
+If your spouse is threatening you to sign a contract and the threat has wholly removed your ability to act independently, then that is a surefire way to get the agreement tossed out.

 What tips may be helpful when negotiating and drafting premarital and marital property agreements?

-First, both you and the other party should have your own attorneys advising you during this process.
-However, even if you do not have your own attorney that alone does not render an agreement unenforceable.
-Keep in mind, however, that if there are other circumstances in place that are pushing a judge to decide that an agreement is unenforceable then the absence of an attorney for one party may be the straw that rendered the agreement unenforceable.
-To avoid a potential problem like this arising in your case, you ought to hire your own attorney to advise you and your spouse should do the same.
-This would eliminate one potential roadblock to enforceability and would likely result in a better, more equitable agreement.
+First, both you and the other party should have your attorneys advising you during this process.
+However, even if you do not have your attorney, that alone does not render an agreement unenforceable.
+However, keep in mind that if there are other circumstances in place pushing a judge to decide that a contract is unenforceable, then the absence of an attorney for one party may be the straw that rendered the agreement unenforceable.
+To avoid a potential problem like this arising in your case, you should hire your attorney to advise you, and your spouse should do the same.
+This would eliminate one potential roadblock to enforceability and likely result in a better, more equitable agreement.

-More tips and tricks regarding the drafting of premarital and marital property agreements will be included in tomorrow’s blog post
+Tomorrow's blog post will include more tips and tricks regarding drafting premarital and marital property agreements.

-Please join us here tomorrow as we share more tips and tricks associated with drafting premarital and marital property agreements.
-In the meantime, if you have any questions about the content of today’s blog post please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations that will allow you to ask questions and receive feedback about your particular circumstances.
+Please join us here tomorrow to share more tips and tricks about drafting premarital and marital property agreements.
+In the meantime, if you have any questions about the content of today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free-of-charge consultations that allow you to ask questions and receive feedback about your particular circumstances.
 Thank you for joining us today.